03. Prepare your National Society for anticipatory action

 Who should be involved in the planning and implementation?

-• All relevant departments from national society that will set up and develop and implement FbF including technical sectors such as health, WASH, logistics and support services such as finances.
+• All relevant departments from the National Society that will set up and develop and implement anticipatory action including technical sectors such as health, WASH, logistics and support services such as finances.

-• Experience shows that it is useful to have a FbF coordinator within the national society, who is responsible for all work related to FbF set-up and EAP development and implementation.
+• Experience shows that it is useful to have an anticipatory action coordinator within the National Society, who is responsible for all work related to anticipatory action in general as well as set-up and s/EAP development and implementation in particular, if applicable.

-• In case the FbF project is implemented in collaboration with a partner national society, the partner should also be involved in the planning, as they can often share examples and experiences from other countries.
+• In case the anticipation project is implemented in collaboration with a Partner National Society, the partners should also be involved in the planning, as they can often share examples and experiences from other countries.

 Step 3: Put together and onboard a team for FbF development